Polynavdaish/Github-Lab-Assignment/preposal.md

 # Preproposal

 ## What idea(s) do you have for your final project?
+ [Idea Scrapped: {X}]

- - PICO-8 platform game creation
+ - PICO-8 platform game creation {X}
-    - simple gun platformer game
+    - simple gun platformer game {X}
-    - Mini Golf
+    - Mini Golf {X}
  - Roblox Game Development
+    - Horror Game
-    - Riddle/ Puzzle Game
+       - Infinite Puzzle Rooms (with time limit)
+       - Psychological Horror
-    - Straightforward storytelling (Choose your own advanture type game)
+          - Straightforward storytelling (multiple endings)
+    - Tight Rope Walking
-    - Simulator games (Games that target audiences with a lot of time on their hands)
+    - Simulator games (Games that target audiences with a lot of time on their hands) {X} [Require too much asset and time]

+- *Final Decision*:
+    - Psychological Horror: {Player} wakes up to realize that their room is in the middle of a difference realm.
+       - Objectives:
+          - Complete the puzzles to transverse through the realms
+          - Return to your world

 ## If you plan to collaborate with one or two classmates, what are their names?

-I plan to complete my project alone.
+Solo Project

 ## Do you have any questions of your own?
 - Is it possible to design a Roblox game with only experience in Python and fundemental coding methods?